505575853/shadowsocks-libev/README.md

 You could also manually use MinGW-w64 compilers to build in Unix-like shell (MSYS2/Cygwin), or cross-compile on Unix-like systems (Linux/MacOS).
 Please refer to build scripts in `docker/mingw`.

-Notice that currently you need to use a patched libev library for MinGW:
+Currently you need to use a patched libev library for MinGW:

 * https://github.com/shadowsocks/libev/archive/mingw.zip

+Notice that Windows (MinGW) version has some differences from other platforms:

+1. No support of plugins at the moment.
+2. TCP Fast Open (TFO) is only available on **Windows 10**, **1607** or later version (precisely, build >= 14393).
+If you are using **1709** (build 16299) or later version, you also need to run the following command in PowerShell/Command Prompt **as Administrator** and **reboot** to use TFO properly:

+        netsh int tcp set global fastopenfallback=disabled

 ### Docker